The Stunning Transformation Of Keri Russell

 After moving to New York, Keri Russell hit the stage

 Russell's character was cruel — the complete opposite of the innocent, good-girl persona she had been stuck with since "Felicity."
 In its review of the show, Gothamist expressed surprise at how well she played the "acid-tongued" role.
-The actress was happy to shake off the type-casting.
-"Who knew it was so fun to be mean?" she asked New York mag.
+The actor was happy to shake off the type-casting.
+"Who knew it was so fun to be mean?" she mused to New York Magazine.
 "I'd been missing out all this time!"

 In 2006, Keri Russell became a spokeswoman for CoverGirl cosmetics, her first big modeling gig.
 "When I first started, I did do a commercial for a deodorant or something," she told CBS.
 "I don't even think it aired.
 This is the first thing I've done like this."
-She joined a famous list of faces that includes Tyra Banks, Taylor Swift, and Rihanna (via E!).
+She joined a famous list of faces that includes Tyra Banks, Taylor Swift, and Rihanna.

-Russell was hired to promote a new Outlast Double LipShine — and the creative team definitely came up with a creative way for her to do so.
-Perhaps trying to play off her role in 2006's "Mission: Impossible III" (via IMDb), the actress goes up against a group of attackers in the campaign's TV commercial, which she called more of an action short.
-(Needless to say, her lipstick remains flawless throughout the fight sequence.)
+Russell was hired to promote a new Outlast Double LipShine, and the creative team definitely came up with a unique way for her to do so.
+Perhaps trying to play off her role in 2006's "Mission: Impossible III," the actor went up against a group of attackers in the campaign's TV commercial, which she called more of an action short.
+Needless to say, her lipstick remains flawless throughout the fight sequence, as seen on YouTube.

 But Russell's new job went beyond the usual TV and magazine ads.
-As part of her promotional work she filmed "The Keri Kronicles," a reality show for MySpace that claimed to offer a look into her life, New York Post reported.
+As part of her promotional work she filmed "The Keri Kronicles," a reality show for MySpace that claimed to offer a look into her life.
 Sadly, it appears to have been wiped from the Internet.

 For a while, Keri Russell kept getting typecast as a pregnant woman

 After her performances in "Fat Pig" and "Mission: Impossible III," it seemed Keri Russell had finally proven her acting range.
 But still she ended up being typecast — not as an innocent teen, but as a mom-to-be.
-She played a pregnant woman in four films in a row, The Baltimore Sun reported.
+She played a pregnant woman in four films in a row.
 "I think there's something about my face that screams, 'Nice pregnant girl,'" she told The Hollywood Reporter.

-In two of the four films — "The Magic of Ordinary Days" and "August Rush" — she played unwed mothers-to-be whose circumstance lead to much drama.
-In "The Girl in the Park," she again played an unmarried pregnant woman — although this time her character is engaged.
-In "Waitress," her expecting character is married — but planning to leave her controlling, deadbeat husband.
-Russell's character, Jenna, vents her frustrations into delicious, colorfully named pies — for example, "I Hate My Husband Pie" — that she bakes for the diner in her small town.
+In "The Magic of Ordinary Days" and "August Rush," Russell played an unwed mother-to-be whose circumstances lead to much drama.
+In "The Girl in the Park," she also played an unmarried pregnant woman, although that time her character was engaged.
+In "Waitress," her expecting character was married, but was planning to leave her controlling, deadbeat husband.

 Of all those movies, "Waitress" was the biggest success.
 The ultimately joyful story touched viewers and was made into a hit Broadway musical.
 But despite her stage background, Russell did not resume the role.
 She doesn't sing, remember?